 - 1 cup fresh basil leaves (tightly packed)

 - 1 cup kosher salt

-- Place basil and salt in a food processor.
-Pulse a few times, then spread on an ungreased baking sheet as evenly as possible.
+- Place the basil and salt in a food processor and pulse a few times.

 - Spread the mixture on an ungreased baking sheet as evenly as possible, then place in the oven and bake for 20 minutes.